bruno-fernandes18/DataPlanes-TKinter/README.md

 # DataPlanes-TKinter
-Project inspired OpenSky Network's Aircraft Database, built in Python using the TKinter and SQLite3 libraries.
-Shows data of Airplanes and allows Input of New Airplanes Data.
+Project inspired by OpenSky Network's Aircraft Database, built in Python using the Tkinter and SQLite3 libraries.
+Displays data of airplanes and allows input of new airplane data.